sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/google_cloud.md

 # Install Sourcegraph on Google Cloud

+## 🚧 Still supported, but no longer recommended. 🚧

+If you're starting a new Sourcegraph deployment: **consider using one of our [newer & simpler deployments](../../../index.md) instead.**

+(This deployment type is still supported, however.)

+## About Sourcegraph on Google Cloud

 This guide will take you through how to deploy Sourcegraph with [Docker Compose](https://docs.docker.com/compose/) to a single node running on Google Cloud.

 ---